intel/AALSDK/valapps/readme.md

 2. Load the test library (given by the -t|--testlib argument).
    As the library is loaded, the google tests in the library will be discoverable by the google test runtime.
 3. Start the wafu service_manager.
-4. Call InitGoogleTest with the remainding arguments.
+4. Call InitGoogleTest with the remaining arguments.
 Any non google test arguments will be left in argv and registered with the test_manager.
 5. Call RUN_ALL_TESTS()
-   This will invoke the google test execution engine to run all tests (or those specifed with the --gtest_filter argument).
+   This will invoke the google test execution engine to run all tests (or those specified with the --gtest_filter argument).
 6. Shutdown the service_manager and the test_manager.

 ### Test Implementation
-Google test fixtures are typically declared and defined in C++ source (.cpp) files. valapps tests are segragated by domain into one .cpp file per test fixture and compiled into one library per domain.
+Google test fixtures are typically declared and defined in C++ source (.cpp) files. valapps tests are segregated by domain into one .cpp file per test fixture and compiled into one library per domain.
 For example, all tests related to testing the Partial Reconfigure feature of AAL are defined in the file gtPartialReconfig.cpp.
 Furthermore, the tests are compiled into one library, called libgtreconfigure.so.